SAP-samples/alm-demo-session/README.md

 In this session, you will learn how you can instrument your custom-built applications on SAP BTP Cloud Foundry so that monitoring data is sent to SAP Cloud ALM.

-You will be provided with a small demo Java application which you will instrument, build, and deploy on an SAP BTP, Cloud Foundry environment.
-After you deploy your application you will go to SAP Cloud ALM and observe the metrics delivered to Health Monitoring.
+You will be provided with a small demo Node.js application which you will instrument, build, and deploy on an SAP BTP, Cloud Foundry environment.
+After you deploy your application you will go to SAP Cloud ALM and observe the metrics delivered to Real User Monitoring and Health Monitoring.

 ## Requirements